IUREDCap/redcap-etl/docs/DeveloperGuide.md

 You should be able to run the unit tests at this point if you have completed the previous steps.
-To run the unit tests, enter the following in a command shell at the top-level directory of the REDCap ETL installation:
+To run the unit tests, enter the following in a command shell at the top-level directory of the REDCap-ETL installation:

     ./vendor/bin/phpunit --testsuite unit